ONSAS/ONSAS.docs/docs/src/staticVonMisesTruss.md

  The elements are submitted to two different BoundaryConditions, then the struct `boundaryConds` will have length two.
  The nodes $1$ and $3$ are fixed, without loads applied (this is the first BC), and node $2$ has a constraint in displacement and an applied load (second BC).
- For the displacements, the first BC corresponds with the all displacement degrees of freedom set to zero,
+ For the displacements, the first BC corresponds to a xyz-fixed displacement,

 ```
 boundaryConds(1).imposDispDofs = [ 1 3 5 ] ;